 You might love everything about your coffee maker — until it's time to clean it for the first time.
 Some models have a complicated cleaning process.
 Perhaps there are a lot of parts to disassemble, or it's difficult to get into the carafe or water reservoir to clean it.
 As our coffee expert Glee of Perfect Extraction says, "In order to make sure that their coffee maker is a friend rather than a challenge, buyers are advised to take into account not just the capacity or features but also the convenience of use and cleaning."

 In short, look for a coffee machine that's easy to clean.
 Let's be honest: If cleaning is too tricky, you probably won't do it.
 And if you don't clean your coffee machine regularly, it can impact both the taste of your coffee and the longevity of the machine.

 A decent coffee maker needn't cost an arm and a leg, but it is worth a bit of an investment, especially if you're a regular coffee drinker.

 These start around $20 or $30.
 Most of these inexpensive models don't hold a candle to higher-end brands, but you can find a few diamonds in the rough.

 These cost from $50 to $150.
-Choices include models with thermal carafes, programmable settings, and lots of other bells and whistles.
+Choices include models with thermal carafes, programmable settings and lots of other bells and whistles.

 Expect to pay between $50 and $125 for these models.
-Cheaper models generally offer less control over factors such as cup size, and may not let you customize your own pods.
+Cheaper models generally offer less control over factors such as cup size and may not let you customize your own pods.

-Pour-over coffee makers range in price from around $15 for a small, generic model to $100 and more for a model by a top brand with a carafe that will hold several cups of coffee.
+Pour-over coffee makers range in price from around $15 for a small, generic model to $100 or more for a top-brand model with a carafe that holds several cups of coffee.

 Get emails you’ll love.